What is a cuffed tracheostomy tube?

 Cuffs with a high volume have low-pressure and are called “high volume low-pressure cuffs.”
 As per manufacturer recommendation, Bivona Aire-Cuf (Smiths Medical North America, Dublin, Ohio) and Shiley cuffs (Covidien, Mansfield, Massachusetts) should be inflated with air only.

 High volume-low pressure cuffs are generally dual cannula tracheostomy tubes.
 Dual cannula tubes have an inner cannula and an outer cannula.
 Because of the large volume, a larger surface area is in contact with the tracheal wall, which lowers the incidence of damaging the tracheal mucosa.
 However, these cuffs occupy a large amount of space when the cuffs are deflated during ventilator weaning.
 The resistance from the cuff may result in difficulty exhaling through the upper airway when the cuff is deflated or difficulty tolerating a speaking valve or cap.

-High volume-low pressure cuffs are most frequently used.
+High volume-low pressure cuffs are the most frequently used tracheostomy tube in the US.

 Low Volume High Pressure Cuffs